EYE OF HORUS - The independent DOCTOR WHO resource - link to front page

 Within the format of an audiobook, unlike the broadcast TV episodes, the limitations and expectations of a historical story are, at a stroke, dismissed with the listener taking control - if you excuse the pun - of the reins of imagination.
 For that reason, THE GUNFIGHTERS on audiobook is superior, more enjoyable than the broadcast TV programme.

 Relishing one of the most benign and vilified DOCTOR WHO stories ever is somewhat overwhelming, however, aided by Peter Purves' narration, the story gallops (sorry, equestrian fans) at a pace.
-Minor gems along the way are unearthed through the sediments of time, such as the Doctor saying that he had a collection of firearms in the TARDIS, and that he preferred to drink milk than alcohol (though this "continuity" seems to come-and-go through his incarnations).
+Minor gems along the way are unearthed theough the sediments of time, such as the Doctor saying that he had a collection of firearms in the TARDIS, and that he preferred to drink milk than alcohol (though this "continuity" seems to come-and-go theough his incarnations).

 By track 11, it could have been all over for the Doctor, Steven and Dodo as Orthodontologist, Doc Holliday reaches into the Time Lord's mouth to extract a broken tooth.